Injective metrizability and the duality theory of cubings: Piecewise- Cubings and their Geometry

 \subsection{Local Properties of Duals}

 We will need some technical information about the local structure of $\cube{}{P}$.
-The following results are well-known and appear in \cite{Sageev-thesis,Roller-duality}. \begin{lemma}[vertex links in $\cube{}{P}$] Let $P$ be a discrete poc set and let $V,V'\in P^\circ$ be vertices of $\cube{}{P}$.
+The following results are well-known and appear in \cite{Sageev-thesis,Roller-duality}, and provide the backbone for all the available variants of Theorem~\ref{Sageev-Roller duality}. \begin{lemma}[vertex links in $\cube{}{P}$] Let $P$ be a discrete poc set and let $V,V'\in P^\circ$ be vertices of $\cube{}{P}$.
 Then $V'$ is adjacent to $V$ in $\cube{}{P}$ if and only if $V'$ has the form

 for $a\in\min(V)$, where $\min(V)$ denotes the set of minimal elements of $V$ with respect to the ordering induced on it from $P$. \end{lemma} The operation of replacing $V$ by $\flip{a}{V}$ will be called a {\it flip}.
-Clearly, any vertex of $\cube{}{P}$ is connected to any other by a finite sequence of flips.
+Clearly, any vertex of $\cube{}{P}_B$ (for any fixed choice of $B\in P^\circ$) is connected to any other by a finite sequence of flips.
 The fact that $\ellone{}(U,V)$ simply measures the minimal number of flips required to to turn $U$ into $V$ is central to the theory of discrete median algebras.

 A special situation occurs when several flips may be applied to a vertex in different orders of application without affecting the outcome.
 It is easy to verify that the hyperplanes being flipped form a transverse set in such a case, and, more generally we have the following lemma. \begin{lemma}[cubes in $\cube{}{P}$] Let $P$ be a discrete poc set and let $V\in P^\circ$ be a vertex in $\cube{}{P}$.
-Then the set of cubes of $\cube{}{P}$ incident to $V$ is in one-to-one correspondence with the transverse subsets of $\min(V)$.
-Moreover, for each such subset $A$ the vertices of the corresponding cube adjacent to $V$ are all of the form
+Then the set of cubes of $\cube{}{P}$ incident to $V$ is in one-to-one correspondence with transverse sets $A\subset\min(V)$.
+Moreover, for each such $A$, the vertices of the corresponding cube adjacent to $V$ are all of the form

 where $(a_1,\ldots,a_m)$ is a sequence of distinct elements of $A$ and we agree to denote $\flip{\varnothing}{V}:=V$.
 The vertex $\flip{a_1,\ldots,a_m}{V}$ is independent of the ordering of the flips. \end{lemma} This lemma is very well illustrated by Example~\ref{Cartesian products}, demonstrating how the dimensions of cubes in the complex grow with the sizes of transverse subsets.